bahrus/xtal-blot/README.md

 Web component wrapper around [blotter.js](https://blotter.js.org/)

-Note:  There is a sporadic issue affecting Chrome (possibly only on windows) witht the [underlying library](https://github.com/bradley/Blotter/issues/15).
+Note:  There is a sporadic issue affecting Chrome (possibly only on windows) which I attribute to the [underlying library](https://github.com/bradley/Blotter/issues/15).

 ## Install the Polymer-CLI